 To help, we’ve put together this handy-dandy guide to make sure you have all the knowledge needed to judge a firm’s outplacement process step-by-step to ensure you find the right one for you.

-Before we get started on the outplacement process, though, if you are generally wanting to learn more about outplacement as a service, you can download this complimentary buyer’s kit that goes over everything you could possibly want to know about the service in one easy-to-follow document.
-You can download it here:
+Before we get started on the outplacement process, though, if you are generally wanting to learn more about outplacement for your organization, you can download the pricing information for our programs:

 Okay, let’s dive in.